Location of license file, usually installed

-December and January were crazy months, youth health with a lot of travel and suddenly I found myself in February working in four parallel projects involving quantitative genetics data analyses.
+December and January were crazy months, with a lot of travel and suddenly I found myself in February working in four parallel projects involving quantitative genetics data analyses.
 (I’ll write about some of them very soon)

-Anyhow, buy more about as I have pointed out in repeated occasions, caries I prefer asreml-R for mixed model analyses because I run out of functionality with nlme and lme4 very quickly.
+Anyhow, as I have pointed out in repeated occasions, I prefer asreml-R for mixed model analyses because I run out of functionality with nlme and lme4 very quickly.
 Ten-trait multivariate mixed model with a pedigree, anyone?
 I thought so.
 Well, there are asreml-R versions for Windows, Linux and OS X; unsurprisingly, I use the latter.
 Installation in OS X is not particularly complicated (just follow the instructions in this PDF file) and remember to add and export the following environment variables in your

 # Location of license file, usually installed

 # version of asreml

 # Location for dynamic library loading.
 The number will

 # depend on R version (here is 2.13)

 These instructions work fine if one uses asreml-R in a Terminal window or if one uses a text editor (emacs + ESS, VIM + VIM-R, Textmate + R + R console bundles, etc).
 However, I couldn’t get the default R GUI in OS X (R.app) or Rstudio (my favorite way to work with R these days) working.

 I would use